-When a driver is involved in a minor accident, they may walk away without any injuries.
-It isn’t uncommon for these drivers to refuse medical attention and leave the accident unreported altogether.
-The truth is, every accident you are involved in needs to be reported to both law enforcement and your insurance company.
+When a driver is involved in a minor car accident, they may walk away without any injuries.
+It isn’t uncommon for these drivers to refuse medical attention and leave the accident without reporting.
+The truth is, you should report every accident you are involved in to both law enforcement and your insurance company.

 Injuries May Surface Over Time